 15 Tips for Moving Out of State

-Moving to another state requires way more planning than a simple local move.
+Moving out of state requires way more planning than a simple local move.
 Knowing what to expect, and how to proceed, is half the battle.

 You need to decide on whether you want a long-distance moving truck rental or state-to-state movers.
 You need to think about which belongings are worthy of making the journey.
 And you need to make a decision about where your possessions will end up at the end of the trip.

 This can sound daunting, but don’t worry.
 MYMOVE is here to help you get organized.
-Refer to this checklist for moving out of state to help you stay on top of everything.
+Refer to this checklist for moving to another state to help you stay on top of everything.

 Checklist for moving out of state

 Out-of-state moving requires more planning than an in-state move.
-Compare quotes on renting a moving truck for long distance — including what you’ll spend on gas — and the costs for having someone else pick up your stuff and move it for you.
-Also, grab free boxes from everywhere well before your move.
+Compare quotes on long-distance moving truck rental and the costs for having someone else swoop in and move your stuff.
+Grab free boxes from everywhere well before your move.
 Store them in a closet or spare room so you can cut down on spending for moving boxes later.

-When packing for an out-of-state move, it’s not a case of “Does it spark joy?” but “Is it worth the cost of moving it?”
-Get rid of anything you don’t use.
+When packing for an out-of-state move, it’s not a case of “Does it spark joy?” but “Is it worth the cost of extra pounds?”
+Get rid of anything you don’t use or can’t replace.
 Bring your stuff to Goodwill or another organization that accepts donations and request a receipt for a tax deduction.
 Or, post ads on Craigslist and NextDoor.

 Spend at least a week visiting the state you will soon call home.
 Get a feel for things.
 Play, eat, and wander around your new town or city.
 It’s a great way to help everyone in the family get excited about the new digs and ease needless worrying.

-This is an unofficial out-of-state moving rule: Store your important paperwork, like passports and school and inoculation records inside your essentials box.
+This is an unofficial out-of-state moving rule: Store your important paperwork, like passports, school and shot records inside your essentials box.
 Don’t forget military documents (like the DD214), birth certificates, social security cards, and tax info.
 If unpacking takes longer than you thought, you’ll still have those important docs close at hand.

 Packing takes longer than you think.
 Start early.
-Pack up out-of-season items and things from your garage, workshop, or basement.
+Pack up out-of-season items, and things from your garage, workshop, or basement.
 Think: books, home decor, and everything in spare bedrooms.
 Keep packing according to the “least used” status in your home.
-Save the easy-to-pack items like clothes for later and donate anything you don’t want to bring along.
 You don’t want to tack on extra, unnecessary hours of work the night before you move.
 Movers will charge you for any delay.